 - Your app will need a unique Bundle ID to represent it

 - Also, a signed app release.
 This requires a signing certificate, for info on how to do this check Android Studio's docs.

 - If your app is too big, you will need APK expansion files to break it up into parts so it can be uploaded (Google Play store’s maximum size for an APK is 100MB)

 If all of the above is checked off, it’s time to submit and publish your app to the Google Play store.

 1. Get your app information ready

 Log into the Google Play Console using your Play publisher account.
 To create an application, select All applications in the left-hand menu.
-Click on Create Application in order to begin creating your app.
+Select Create Application in order to begin creating your app.
 Choose a default language, enter a title for your app (limit of 50 characters), and select your app type, then continue by selecting Create.

 - Short description: A brief summary of your app.
 This will be shown on the app’s Google Play Store listing and is critical for convincing people to download your app.
 Pack the most important and exciting information in the first three lines.